List of Bungo Stray Dogs characters: Jules Gabriel Verne

-Named after Jules Gabriel Verne.
+Named after Jules Verne.
 A character featured in the light novel Bungo Stray Dogs: 55 Minutes.
 He is one of the inhabitants of Standard Island, as the island itself is the form of his ability.
 Verne's ability, The Mysterious Island (神秘の島, Shinpi no Shima), allows him to absorb the abilities from any ability-user who dies on Standard Island.

 Reception

 The characters of Bungo Stray Dogs have been popular in Japan with Crunchyroll noting that most of them appeared in a Newtype poll when the anime premiered in 2016.
 Manga.Tokyo enjoyed Osamu Dazai due to his appealing interactions with Doppo Kunikida while also enjoying Mamoru Miyano's performance as his voice actor.
 Atsushi's characterization has earned mixed responses.
 The Fandom Post noted that his power of becoming a tiger gave him potential to make goods rather than the curse he fears.
 On the other hand, Reel Run Down considered Atsushi as one of the weakest characters due to his constant insecure thoughts despite having multiple achievements in the storyline.
 Otaku USA noted that while Atsushi becomes a hero during the story, he is overshadowed by others character he found more interesting.
 Nevertheless, Atsushi's and Akutagawa's rivalry has also resulted into positive reaction due to how each character balance the other in terms of personality and how they become allies for a short for one of the most entertaining fights in the series.
 Anime News Network still enjoyed the new bond he formed with former Guild member Lucy Maud Montgomery; the reviewer noted Lucy became attracted to him and thus expected a form romance or love triangle would be composed between these two characters as well as Kyoka as this character also formed a strong bond with Atsushi.
 Concluding this comment, the reviewer expected this would happen the story would be benefitted from this type of subplot since Bungo Stray Dogs barely handled romance.